 President, the Vice-President shall carry out the duties of the office.

-(3) Secretary.
-The Secretary shall be responsible for keeping records
+(3) Internal Communications Director (ICD).
+The ICD shall be responsible for keeping records

 of the minutes of the business meetings and all Board of Directors meetings,